-Measure 15-4: Support Aboriginal monitoring initiatives 15-4: Support Aboriginal monitoring initiatives CanZinc & WL Part B: 3.
-To help prevent significant adverse impacts on the environment and on Aboriginal rights, the IGO Monitors WL Part B: 4. developer will support, to the greatest extent practicable, independent monitoring of the Project LUP Part C: 148. area through monitoring initiatives undertaken by Nahanni Butte Dene Band, Łíídlįį Kų́ę́ First LUP Part C: 149.
+ii.
+How effective are implementation actions at reducing, controlling, or eliminating the impact or its likelihood?
+Government and regulators will provide a copy of this annual report to the Review Board by June 30 of each year.
+Measure 15-4: Support Aboriginal monitoring initiatives ı 15-4: Support Aboriginal monitoring initiatives CanZinc & WL Part B: 3.
+To help prevent significant adverse impacts on the environment and on Aboriginal rights, the IGO Monitors WL Part B: 4. developer will support, to the greatest extent practicable, independent monitoring of the Project LUP Part C: 148. area through monitoring initiatives undertaken by Nahanni Butte Dene Band, Łíídlų Kų́ę́ First LUP Part C: 149.
 Nation, and Dehcho First Nations.
 The developer will provide access to the All Season Road for these Aboriginal groups to conduct their monitoring activities throughout all phases of the WL Part B : 20.
 Engagement Plan Project, whenever it is safe to do so.
-The developer will also provide in-kind support for WL Part B: 21.
+The developer will also provide in-kind support for WL Part B : 21.
 Engagement Plan independent community monitors to conduct their monitoring activities (e.g., accommodations, LUP Part C: 130.
 Engagement Plan meals, transportation and appropriate safety training to operate on the road).
 LUP Part C: 131.
-Engagement Plan PCA reviewed draft plans and provided comments to CZN on December 14th 2020.
-CNZ has not yet resubmitted updated drafts which address PCA concerns.
-Once PCA receives the updated plan we will review and submit new comments if deficiencies persist.
-Plan must be submitted to PCA for approval 90 days prior to commencement of any project activities.
+Engagement Plan Parks Canada approved CZN's Phase 1 Engagement Plan on February 23, 2022.